GoC-Spending/Gov-wide-Chart-of-Accounts/7-2-eng.pdf.md

 regular employment.
 This object will include all expenditures charged to the following pay entitlement
 codes:
-010Canoe Allowance
+010 	Canoe Allowance
-038Clothing Allowance / Correction Services Group
+038 	Clothing Allowance / Correction Services Group 047 	Automobile Benefit
-047Automobile Benefit
-084Boot and Glove Allowance
+084 	Boot and Glove Allowance
-104Mileage/Out of Pocket Expenses
+104 	Mileage/Out of Pocket Expenses
-112Meal's and Quarters Cash (Non-Taxable) - Pay at Time and One-half 129Adjustment for Transferred Teachers
+112 	Meal's and Quarters Cash (Non-Taxable) - Pay at Time and One-half 129 	Adjustment for Transferred Teachers
-137Tool Usage Expense
+137 	Tool Usage Expense
-152Safety Footwear Allowance
+152 	Safety Footwear Allowance
-158Transfer Allowance
+158 	Transfer Allowance
-201Quarters and Rations in Kind - Taxable
+201 	Quarters and Rations in Kind - Taxable
-203Meals and Quarters in Cash - Taxable
+203 	Meals and Quarters in Cash - Taxable
-204Meals and Quarters in Kind - Taxable
+204 	Meals and Quarters in Kind - Taxable
-228Travel Expense Allowance
+228 	Travel Expense Allowance
-284Phone Allowance - Ships Crews
+284 	Phone Allowance - Ships Crews
-289Handicapped Parking
+289 	Handicapped Parking
-343Supplement Multilingual Service
+343 	Supplement Multilingual Service
-1G 1Distinctive Cloth.
-1G 2Non-Distinctive Cloth.
-1F 4Commuting Assistance
+1 	G 1 	Distinctive Cloth.
+1 	G 2 	Non-Distinctive Cloth.
+1 	F 4 	Commuting Assistance

-0121Civilian compensation for additional or specific duties performed
+0121 	Civilian compensation for additional or specific duties performed
 Remuneration paid as an allowance in accordance with a collective bargaining agreement or with the Terms and Conditions of Employment to compensate